Callao, Peru: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types A and C. Be careful to get the necessary kind.
-The majority of adapters on sale are simply plugs and expect your devices to convert the voltage themselves.
-If your electronics can't do that they could get fried.
-This one works in most places.
+A plug adapter that supports outlet types A and C. Check that you get the necessary type.
+The vast majority of adapters for sale now are just plugs and require your electronics to adjust the voltage themselves.
+If your devices can't do that they could get fried.
+This one is sufficent for most areas.

 • Airplane phone mount